Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Introduction

 A \textsc{GeoAI} system will access massive amounts of data.
-We devise Bayesian transfer learning over a streaming set of spatial datasets.
-The data streams into the \textsc{GeoAI} system in the form of $K$ subsets, each with $\approx n/K$ locations.
-We analyze and propagate inference from one subset to the next and assimilate inference from these subsets.
+We devise Bayesian transfer learning on a streaming set of spatial datasets.
+Data flows into the \textsc{GeoAI} system in the form of $K$ subsets, each with $\approx n/K$ locations.
+We analyze and propagate inference from one subset to the next and assimilate inferences from these subsets.
 Delegating Bayesian calculations to a group of independent datasets is intuitive and has been explored from diverse perspectives.
-Examples include Consensus Monte Carlo (\textsc{cmc}) \citep{scott2016} and its kernel-based adaptations \citep{rendell2021}, Bayesian meta-analysis in clinical applications \citep[see, e.g., Chapter~4 in][]{parmigiani2002book} and in spatially-temporally structured data \citep{bell2005meta, kang2011meta}; and, more recently, ``meta'' approaches using diverse distributed computing architectures \citep{srivastava15, deisenroth_distributed_2015, minsker2017, srivastava_scalable_2018, guhaniyogi2018a, guhaniyogi2018b, guhaniyogi2019, guhaniyogi_distributed_2022, guhaniyogi_distributed_2023}.
-Most approaches have relied on iterative algorithms for estimating weakly identifiable parameters.
-We propose transfer learning using a double stacking approach.
-We first obtain stacked inference for each of the parameters within each subset and, then, assimilate inference across subsets by a second stacking algorithm.
-A flowchart is supplied in Figure~\ref{fig:double_stacking} comprising three steps: (i) partition data into smaller subsets; (ii) analyze each subset by stacking conjugate posteriors in closed form; and (iii) stack across data sets to deliver inference for the entire data.
+Examples include Consensus Monte Carlo (\textsc{cmc}) \citep{scott_bayes_2016} and its kernel-based adaptations \citep{rendell_global_2021}, Bayesian meta-analysis in clinical applications \citep[see, e.g., Chapter~4 in][]{parmigiani_modeling_2002}, and in spatially-temporally structured data \citep{bell_meta-analysis_2005, kang_meta_2011}; and more recently, ``meta'' approaches using diverse distributed computing architectures \citep{srivastava_wasp_2015, deisenroth_distributed_2015, minsker_robust_2017, srivastava_scalable_2018, guhaniyogi_meta-kriging_2018, guhaniyogi_multivariate_2019, guhaniyogi_divide-and-conquer_2019, guhaniyogi_distributed_2022, guhaniyogi_distributed_2023}.
+Such approaches have typically relied on iterative algorithms to estimate weakly identifiable parameters.
+Instead, we propose transfer learning using a double stacking approach.
+We first obtain stacked posterior distributions within each subset and then assimilate inference across subsets by a second stacking algorithm.
+In Figure~\ref{fig:double_stacking}, a flow chart is provided comprising three steps: (i) partition the data into smaller subsets; (ii) analyze each subset by stacking conjugate posteriors in closed form; and (iii) stack across datasets to obtain inference for all data.

 \usetikzlibrary{arrows.meta, positioning, calc, decorations.pathmorphing, backgrounds, fit, petri}